MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

    ```

 1. Within the Bastion session to **az140-dc-vm11**, start Microsoft Edge and navigate to the [Azure portal](https://portal.azure.com).
 When prompted, sign in by using the Microsoft Entra credentials of the user account with the Global Administrator role in the Microsoft Entra tenant associated with the Azure subscription you are using in this lab.
-1. Within the Bastion session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Azure Active Directory** to navigate to the Microsoft Entra tenant associated with the Azure subscription you are using for this lab.
+1. Within the Bastion session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Microsoft Entra ID** to navigate to the Microsoft Entra tenant associated with the Azure subscription you are using for this lab.
-1. On the Azure Active Directory blade, in the vertical menu bar on the left side, in the **Manage** section, click **Devices**.
+1. On the Microsoft Entra ID blade, in the vertical menu bar on the left side, in the **Manage** section, click **Devices**.
-1. On the **Devices | All devices** blade, review the list of devices and verify that the **az140-cl-vm11** device is listed with the **Hybrid Microsoft Entra joined** entry in the **Join Type** column.
+1. On the **Devices | All devices** blade, review the list of devices and verify that the **az140-cl-vm11** device is listed with the **Microsoft Entra hybrid joined** entry in the **Join type** column.

    > **Note**: You might have to wait a few minutes for the synchronization to take efect before the device appears in the Azure portal.